begedin/talk-slides/slides/vue_3_en.md

 - can be used for storybook
 - can be used for Preview.js

-## Identify requirements
+## Identify blockers

 - `process.env` -> `import.meta.env`
-  - we can make it forwards or backwards compatible via define plugin
+  - we can make it compatible via define plugin
 - custom loaders
   - eliminate or reimplement (not that hard)
 - commonjs usage (`require`, `module.exports`) - eliminate
-- test migration recipes

 Happily using it!